+16. Minutes record the decisions, or resolutions, made by a board and the process, or proceedings, by which those decisions have been made.
+We concur with the statement of the UK counterpart of Governance Institute that "[t]he purpose of minutes is to provide an accurate, impartial and balanced internal record of the business transacted at a meeting".2

+1 See Mualim v Dzelme (2021) 157 ACSR 367 at [138] - [142] and the cases there cited

-- 14. Minutes record the decisions, or resolutions, made by a board and the process, or proceedings, by which those decisions have been made.
-We concur with the statement of the UK counterpart of Governance Institute that '[t]he purpose of minutes is to provide an accurate, impartial and balanced internal record of the business transacted at a meeting'.
-1 - 15.
-The minutes may be the best, and sometimes only, evidence that directors have complied with their duties in respect of the decisions that they have taken and in their general oversight of the company.
-As long ago as 1893 in Australia, Hood J observed in R v Staples (1893) 19 VLR 47 at 50-51: - As directors may wish to rely on the minutes of a meeting to demonstrate the proper fulfilment of their duties, they should seek to ensure that everything they do in their capacity as directors is accurately recorded. - 16.
-The Courts and the legislature have accorded evidentiary weight to minutes because they are usually prepared soon after the relevant meeting by a person who has no reason to record anything other than what occurred at the meeting. - 17.
+17. The minutes may be the best, and sometimes only, evidence that directors have complied with their duties in respect of the decisions that they have taken and in their general oversight of the company.
+As long ago as 1893 in Australia, Hood J observed in R v Staples (1893) 19 VLR 47 at 50-51:

+As directors may wish to rely on the minutes of a meeting to demonstrate the proper fulfilment of their duties, they should seek to ensure that everything they do in their capacity as directors is accurately recorded.

+- 18. The Courts and the legislature have accorded evidentiary weight to minutes because they are usually prepared soon after the relevant meeting by a person who has no reason to record anything other than what occurred at the meeting. - 19.
 Sackville J said in Seven Network Ltd v News Ltd [2007] FCA 1062; [2007] ATPR (Digest) 46-274 at [376]: